 Search Menu

-You might think of dogs as furry children.
-After all, when they’re puppies they need potty training and constant supervision.
-But you probably never thought bed wetting would be part of the package too.
-However, it’s not uncommon for dogs to use their owners’ beds as a toilet.
-But why do dogs pee on the bed?
+As puppies, dogs need potty training and constant supervision.
+But you probably never thought bed wetting would be part of the package, too.
+You may have asked yourself, “Why do dogs pee on beds?”
 Is it a message of authority?
-Or are they getting back at their owners for some perceived injustice?
-After all, what could be more unpleasant than getting into your bed after a long tiring day and feeling wet sheets?
+Are they getting back at their owners somehow?

 In truth, neither of those things are the case.
-Dogs aren’t vindictive and they certainly don’t look at pee from a human point of view.
-If you’ve ever seen your dog relishing the scent of the local fire hydrant, you know that dogs delight in pee.
-So, there must be some other motivator.
-In fact, there are many reasons why dogs pee on the bed and the underlying reason will impact how you deal with the problem.
+Dogs aren’t vindictive, and they certainly don’t look at pee from a human point of view.
+If you’ve ever seen your dog enjoying the scent of the local fire hydrant, you know that dogs delight in smelling pee.
+In fact, there are many reasons why dogs pee on the bed.
+The underlying reason will impact how you deal with the problem.

 Particularly in young dogs, potty training accidents are common around the house, and your bed is no exception.
 If your puppy has not yet learned appropriate and inappropriate places to pee, don’t be surprised if your bed becomes a toilet spot.
-It’s just as soft and absorbent as the carpet, so from your pup’s point of view, why not?
+It’s just as soft and absorbent as the carpet, a common place for potty accidents.

-Accidents are especially likely at night if your puppy is sleeping on the bed with you.
-Young puppies can’t hold their bladders through the night, so if you don’t get up to take your pup outside for a pee break, a walk to the end of the bed is probably as far as your sleepy dog will travel on their own.
+If your puppy sleeps on the bed with you, they may have an accident at night.
+Young puppies can’t hold their bladders through the night.
+So if you don’t get up to take your pup outside for a pee break, a walk to the end of the bed is probably as far as your sleepy dog will travel on their own.

-Senior dogs can have accidents too.
-Incontinence can cause your dog to dribble urine while sleeping on the bed.
+Senior dogs can have accidents, too.
+Incontinence in dogs can cause them to dribble urine while sleeping on the bed.
 In addition, cognitive issues can make your dog forget long-held potty-training habits.
-Again, accidents will likely happen in other places besides the bed.
+Again, accidents will likely happen in other places besides the bed, too.

 Poodle laying down in bed.